Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Track Isolation based on the Pixel Detector Only Information

 In order to validate the procedure for determining the pixel track isolation, the isolation distributions of the electron (signal) events are compared with the background events.
 A sample of single electrons with 200 pileup is used for the signal events while a minimum bias sample is used for the background.

-Since the pixel track isolation algorithm depends on the number of tracks inside of the isolation cone, the simulation must well reproduce the overall tracks content including the soft tracks.
-The additional tracks from bremsstrahlung have thus to be included in the signal events of the \texttt{DELPHES} simulation, as \texttt{DELPHES} does not include this physics process.\footnote{A detailed procedure is developed, based on the bremsstrahlung as defined in the full CMSSW simulation in CMS, for modeling another single electron sample, without pileup, by properly adding to it the tracks due to the bremsstrahlung.
+Since the pixel track isolation algorithm depends on the number of tracks inside of the isolation cone, the simulation must well reproduce the content of the overall track including the soft tracks.
+The additional tracks from bremsstrahlung have thus to be included in the signal events of the \texttt{DELPHES} simulation, as \texttt{DELPHES} does not include this physics process.\footnote{A detailed procedure is developed, based on the bremsstrahlung as defined in a full LHC detector simulation, for modeling another single electron sample, without pileup, by properly adding to it the tracks due to the bremsstrahlung.
 The \texttt{DELPHES} sample corresponding to the single electron with pileup is then combined with the signal electron events without pileup modeled with the detailed bremsstrahlung simulation as just described.

-A comparison of the isolation curves between the overall DELPHES modeled sample and the full CMSSW simulation shows a good agreement; this demonstrates that the additional tracks due to bremsstrahlung are well taken into account.}
+A comparison of the isolation curves between the overall DELPHES modeled sample and the full detector simulation case shows a good agreement; this demonstrates that the additional tracks due to bremsstrahlung are well taken into account.}

 Figure~\ref{fig:IsovalueDist} shows the isolation distributions of the signal events (in blue) and the overall background, i.e. minimum bias plus bremsstrahlung events, (in red), in each $\eta$ range, and for electrons with $E_{\textrm{ T}}$ larger than 20~GeV.